-Version 2.2 of the Data Sync tool was released September 2016 and added the ability to connect to a number of different data sources via JDBC.
+This functionally has been available since Data Sync v2.2 released in September 2016 - when the ability to connect to a number of different data sources via JDBC was added.

 Setting up these Data Sources in Data Sync varies by the source.
 Rather than create a single article to cover them all, 3 have been created.
 Select the appropriate article to learn more about the steps to set up that Data Source.

-This article covers the steps to extract data from Oracle Service Cloud (RightNow) and load that into BI Cloud Service (BICS).
+This article covers the steps to extract data from Oracle Service Cloud (RightNow) and load that into Oracle Autonomous Data Warehouse (ADW).

 |Data Source||Article With Details|